theladygen/reading-notes/README.md

 # Reading Notes

-## Welcome to my CF Reading Journal
+## Welcome to my Class Journals

 My name is Genevieve DuPuy and I am transitioning into a career in full stack software development.
 For the past 7 years I have been working as a self employed esthetician/sugarist running my own studio, [Sugar Peeps](https://www.sugarpeeps.com).

-I welcome you to follow along with my coding adventures on [GitHub](https://github.com/theladygen).
+This page contains a collection of my class notes as I make my way along the path of learning to code.
+I welcome you to also follow along with my adventures on [GitHub](https://github.com/theladygen).

 Here's to lifelong learning and embracing the power of a [growth mindset](growth-mindset.md). *Huzzah!*

 ![photo of a girl jumping in a lake](images/girljumpinginlake.jpg)

 [Photo by Erik Dungan on Unsplash](https://unsplash.com/photos/TZ-D7A7Oy0s?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)

-## Class Notes and Table of Contents
+## Table of Contents

 ## Code 102 - Intro to Software Development